Kendall Jenner Teams Up With Oral Hygiene Company Moon For Beauty Line

 Harper’s Bazaar reports that a WWD insider said Jenner is financially backing Moon.
 But according to a representative from the brand, Jenner is not an investor — only a co-collaborator that helped create the Whitening Pen.

-Previously, Jenner landed a bluechip contract with Estée Lauder that lasted for 2014 to 2017, and in December 2018 she paired with Formawell Beauty to launch four products from the Kendall Jenner X Formawell Beauty line.
+Previously, Jenner landed a bluechip contract with Estée Lauder that lasted from 2014 to 2017, and in December 2018 she paired with Formawell Beauty to launch four products from the Kendall Jenner X Formawell Beauty line.

 But while these forays into the beauty industry went well, the reality TV star received lots of social media flak for creating anticipation for the revelation of “her most raw story.”
 Of course, the revelation turned out to be the announcement that she was the new face of Proactiv, which didn’t sit well with fans.